GuichardVictor/blog/content/posts/2023-06-17/lora.md

 ### Training

-While training a diffusion model can be costly, training a LoRA is very efficient as it only requires to train the LoRA weights while freezing the others.
+Training a diffusion model can be expensive in terms of computational resources.
+However, training a LoRA is highly efficient since it only requires training the LoRA weights while keeping the remaining parameters frozen.

-LoRA Dreambooth allow to learn new concept in both the object and style form.
-We will focus on the object form, but the training and inference approach is exactly the saame for the style form.
+LoRA Dreambooth enables the learning of new concepts in both the object and style forms.
+In this case, our focus will be on the object form, although the training and inference approach remains the same for the style form.

-Using Huggingface efforts to accelerate and simplify training we can easily launch the process with a single command and without the need of a extremly powerful gpu.
+Thanks to the efforts of Huggingface in accelerating and simplifying training processes, launching the fine-tuning process can be achieved effortlessly with a single command, eliminating the need for an extremely powerful GPU.

-This is how you'd use it to fine-tune a model using pictures of __my dog__.
+Here's how you can use it to fine-tune a model using pictures of __my dog__.

 ```sh